3-year UG courses won't be discontinued till 4-year programme fully implemented: UGC chief | Education

 - India

-Three-year undergraduate courses will not be discontinued till the four-year undergraduate programme is fully implemented, University Grants Commission Chairman M Jagadesh Kumar said.
+Three-year undergraduate courses will not be discontinued till the four-year programme is fully implemented, and under the new pattern, graduates can directly join Ph.D programmes, University Grants Commission Chairman M Jagadesh Kumar said.

-However, Kumar clarified that universities can choose between the three and four year programmes. ''It is left to the universities,'' he said in an interview with PTI on Wednesday.
+However, Kumar clarified that varsities can choose between the three and four year programmes. ''It is left to the universities,'' he said in an interview with PTI on Wednesday.

 He was asked whether it is mandatory for universities to migrate to the four-year pattern for Honours degrees.